 Before sharing images that I took during the grand opening ceremony and while touring a small portion of the cultural center [note: I was told as I entered the facility, with camera hanging from my neck, that taking photographs would only be allowed on opening day], here are a few impressions that I came away with:

 ** The over-arching goal of the Seneca Nation is to have the Seneca-Iroquois National Museum be “a living, breathing entity,” not a static museum.

 ** While the Seneca Nation welcomes outsiders to come and learn about its culture and history, the most important function of the cultural center will be to ensure that Native Americans gain a fuller understanding of their language, culture, history and traditions.

 ** There is a strong desire to “redefine” the Seneca Nation’s history with the U.S.A. so that it can be described – not in the words of non-Native Americans – but from the perspective of the Seneca people.

 ** The Seneca people have a remarkable love and respect “for those who walked here long before.”
 That reverence is manifested in many ways, including the moving “Thanksgiving Address” – known as the Gano:nok.
 [My apologies that I don’t have ready access to the symbols needed to accurately portray the Seneca language.]

-Note: Out of respect for its spiritual nature, I did not take a photo of Hilton Johhny-John’s opening “thanksgiving address,” but here is a link to a video of the Ganö:nyök, from the Seneca Language Department.
+Note: Out of respect for its spiritual nature, I did not take a photo of Hilton Johhny-John’s opening “thanksgiving address,” but here is a link to a video of the Ganö:nyök, and a booklet, from the Seneca Language Department.